Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Texas at Austin

 UT Austin requires all UAS operations on campus to be approved by the Office of Environmental Health & Safety.
-Darrell K Royal-Texas Memorial Stadium has a federal TFR during Longhorn football games.
-Texas state drone laws (Texas Government Code § 423) apply and add privacy protections to campus operations.
+Darrell K Royal-Texas Memorial Stadium operates a TFR during football games.
+Texas state law (Tex.
+Gov. Code § 423) applies to all drone surveillance on campus.

 Texas A&M University

-Texas A&M requires approval from the Division of Research Safety for all drone operations on campus.
-Kyle Field (home of Aggie football) has federal TFR during games.
-University has active UAS research program.
+Texas A&M requires approval from the Division of Research Safety for all drone and UAS operations on campus.
+Kyle Field operates a TFR during football games.
+The university maintains an active UAS research program and aeronautics department.

-Restrictions: Division of Research Safety approval required.
-Kyle Field TFR during athletic events.
-No flights over campus buildings.
+Restrictions: Division of Research Safety approval required before any flight.
+Kyle Field TFR enforced during football events.
+No flights over campus buildings or crowds.
+Research and educational flights may qualify for streamlined approval.

 Texas Tech University

-Texas Tech requires coordination with campus police and risk management for drone operations.
-Jones AT&T Stadium (home of Red Raider football) has federal TFR during games.
+Texas Tech requires coordination with campus police and risk management for all drone operations.
+Jones AT&T Stadium operates a TFR during football games.

-Restrictions: Coordination with campus police and risk management required.
-Stadium TFR during athletic events.
+Restrictions: Coordination with Office of Risk Management and Campus Police required.
+Stadium TFR enforced during athletic events.
+Visual line of sight mandatory.

 YesOffice of Risk Management / Campus Police